BioBO: Biology-informed Bayesian Optimization for Perturbation Design: Experiments

 \subsection{Interpretability of Designs}

 In this section, we conduct enrichment analysis using the Hallmark dataset to provide biological interpretations of selected genes by BO.
 We compare two models on the IFN-$\gamma$ dataset: the baseline UCB + Achilles and our method BioUCB-HM + Fusion.
 Table \ref{tab: interpretability} shows that BioUCB-HM produces markedly stronger enrichment signals in pathways closely tied to IFN-$\gamma$ regulation in T cells.
-While UCB identifies relevant pathways such as \texttt{MYC\_TARGETS\_V1} and \texttt{E2F\_TARGETS} with modest overlaps ($32/200$ and $22/200$) and adjusted p-values in the range of $10^{-13}$ to $10^{-2}$, BioUCB-HM shows dramatically stronger enrichment signals.
+While UCB identifies relevant pathways such as \texttt{MYC\_TARGETS\_V1} and \texttt{E2F\_TARGETS} with modest overlaps ($32/200$ and $22/200$) and adjusted p-values in the range of $10^{-13}$ to $10^{-2}$, BioUCB-HM shows stronger enrichment signals compared to UCB.
 For example, \texttt{MYC\_TARGETS\_V1} reaches an extraordinary overlap of $187/200$ genes with an adjusted p-value of $4.98\times10^{-247}$, yielding a combined score over 1,000-fold higher than UCB.
 Similarly, other critical pathways such as \texttt{E2F\_TARGETS} and \texttt{G2M\_CHECKPOINT} not only remain significant but also demonstrate substantially higher overlaps and more robust statistics under BioUCB-HM, while BioUCB-HM further uncovers \texttt{MYC\_TARGETS\_V2}, missed entirely by UCB.
 From a biological perspective, these pathways are central regulators of cell growth, proliferation, and metabolism. \texttt{MYC} drives effector T cell proliferation but can restrain differentiation, so its inhibition is consistent with enhanced IFN-$\gamma$ production \citep{melnik2019impact}.
 Likewise, targeting \texttt{E2F} and \texttt{G2M} checkpoint regulators reduces proliferation pressure and shifts T cell programming toward cytokine output, while DNA repair mechanisms also intersect with stress responses in activated T cells \citep{ren2002e2f}.
 The observation that knockout of genes in these pathways increases IFN-$\gamma$ log fold change supports the idea that restraining proliferative and metabolic circuits frees T cells to mount stronger effector responses.
-Thus, BioUCB-HM not only outperforms UCB quantitatively but also pinpoints biologically meaningful regulatory axes—\texttt{MYC}, \texttt{E2F}, and \texttt{G2M checkpoints}—that provide a mechanistic rationale for boosting IFN-$\gamma$ production in T cells.
+Thus, BioUCB-HM not only outperforms UCB quantitatively but also pinpoints biologically meaningful regulatory axes—\texttt{MYC}, \texttt{E2F}, and \texttt{G2M}—that provide a mechanistic rationale for boosting IFN-$\gamma$ production in T cells.
+Further analysis of underexplored biologically novel genes prioritized by BioBO is detailed in Appendix~\ref{appsec: novel_genes} alongside the biological mechanistic interpretability of these genes.